Crimea attacks: Crimean Bridge

+On 17 July 2023, the Crimean Bridge linking Crimea with mainland Russia was again attacked, this time by two exploding drone boats.
+At least one of the road sections collapsed.
+Two people were reportedly killed.
+Ukraine later acknowledged it carried out the attack.

+On 3 June 2025, the Crimean Bridge was temporarily closed and subsequently reopened by Russian authorities after several underwater C-4 explosives planted under the bridge detonated.
+The Security Service of Ukraine claimed responsibility, saying its agents planted 1,100 kg (1.1 t) of TNT equivalent at a support section of the bridge.

+Port of Sevastopol

-On the morning of 31 July, a drone with an explosive device attacked the headquarters of the Black Sea Fleet in Sevastopol.
-6 people were injured.
-Due to the attack on the city, all festivities on the occasion of Navy Day were cancelled.
+On the morning of 31 July, 2022, a drone with an explosive device attacked the headquarters of the Black Sea Fleet in Sevastopol.
+Six people were injured.
+Due to the attack on the city, all festivities on the occasion of the Navy Day were cancelled.
 Ukrainian officials denied involvement in the attack, but pointed out the weakness of Russia's air defense system in Crimea.